 The stir fry sauce is the infamous "MAGIC SAUCE" and is very, very yummy.

-A great sauce to have premade and even frozen for use as it can be used in so many different ways- my favourite being a dipping sauce with rice paper rolls (more on that in another blog).
+A great sauce to have premade and even frozen for use as it can be used in so many different ways- my favourite being a dipping sauce with rice paper rolls.

 3. SHEPHERD'S PIE